pulumi/examples/azure-ts-functions/README.md

 # Azure Functions

-An example Pulumi component that deploys a Typescript function to Azure Functions.
+An example Pulumi component that deploys a TypeScript function to Azure Functions.

 ## Running the App